Blinddog Smokin': Decisions

 Decisions features a number of well known blues, funk, and gospel performers.
 Joining the band on “Another Murder in New Orleans” is Grammy-winning artist Dr. John.
 The song has been licensed by the national non-profit organization Crimestoppers for their New Orleans chapter and premiered with a music video on The Wall Street Journal, directed by Jennifer DeLia and produced by Julie Pacino (daughter of Oscar-winner Al Pacino).
-The album debuted at #6 on the Blues radio chart and charted on Americana radio, its received glowing press from The Wall Street Journal to USA Today to Living Blues, radio play on Sirius XM’s B.B.
-King’s Bluesville, and a music video in rotation on MTV, VH1, and Dish.
+The album debuted at No. 6 on the Blues radio chart and charted on Americana radio, its received glowing press from The Wall Street Journal to USA Today to Living Blues, radio play on Sirius XM's B.B.
+King's Bluesville, and a music video in rotation on MTV, VH1, and Dish.
 The album was also nominated for 'Best Blues Album' at the 2015 Grammy Awards.
 It features all original tracks written by Carl Gustafson or a combination of Gustafson, Rush, and Markowitz, and was released on Silver Talon Records and distributed City Hall Records.